anthonysicilia/MDL-By-MetaLearning/README.md

 Depending on the number of available GPUs in your system, you may need to modify the <GPU_IDX>
 scheme assumed in this bash script
-(more details below).
+(more details on how to modify calls to `train.py` below).

-If you want to run experiments using your own config files, you can do so by entering the following in the command line
+If you want to run experiments using your own config files, you can do so by calling the following in your terminal:

 `python3 train.py <CONFIG_DIRECTORY> <GPU_IDX> <NUM_TRIALS>`